The Overcoming Barriers Approach: What are the components of the Overcoming Barriers Approach?

 Our approach is a whole family approach that builds effective parenting and coparenting structures which are in the child’s best interests.

-- Both parents, including the favored parent and the resisted parent must attend, because each member of the family has a role to play in any solution to move the family forward.
+- Both parents, including the favored parent and the resisted parent must attend Family Camp and other OCB programs, because each member of the family has a role to play in any solution to move the family forward.
 In our experience the problem is a shared and very complex issue.

 - Although the family may be court ordered to attend camp, everyone involved is expected to come with an open heart and mind and the willingness to work for the best interests of the child(ren).
 Evidence indicates that having a healthy relationship with both parents is best for the child(ren).

 - Often step-parents, significant others, older siblings and even grandparents may be requested to attend if clinical intake suggests they may be having an impact on the situation.

 OCB programs include psycho-education and a team of clinicians providing interventions in a safe supported environment outside the comfort zone of “home.”

 - Our mission and the focus at camp is to educate each family member about the importance of the child’s relationship with each parent and to provide more functional coparenting connections.

 - Families work with a team of experienced clinicians in the field.

 - The mornings are spent with each family member in psycho-educational groups and afternoon interventions are tailored to the individual needs of each family, pairing family members up in parent-parent, parent-child, or whole family configurations.